ibm-cloud-docs/power-iaas/global-replication-service.md

 - **CLI**: [ibmcloud pi volume onboarding get](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-volume-onboarding-get)

-Refer to the following table for the properties and its definitions.
+Refer to the following table for the properties that you can use with the API or CLI commands for verifying the replication status of the auxiliary volume and its definitions.

 | Property               | Description |
 | ---------------------- | ----------- |